Practical Example - Qualitative Analysis with textAnnotatoR

 For this example, we’ll be analyzing fictional interview responses about remote work experiences.
 The example demonstrates how you might use textAnnotatoR in a real qualitative research context.

-Step 1: Starting a New Project
+Step 1: Creating a New Project

 Step 2: Importing Text Data